DoHuyHoang252/Cricket-Data-Project/README.md

 (Note: The goal of this project is for practice.
 The implementation method can be applied in practice, but the results I have given are for reference only)

+# Problem
-Problem: Let's say we need to build the strongest cricket team of 11 members.
+Let's say we need to build the strongest cricket team of 11 members.
 As a data analyst, you will collect and analyze related data to find 11 the most suitable people among world cricket players

-Solve:
+# Solve
 Data taken from the records at ICC Men's T20 World Cup, 2022/23

 Data on match results are taken from https://www.espncricinfo.com/records/tournament/team-match-results/icc-men-s-t20-world-cup-2022-23-14450